wintercms/docs/plugin-registration.md

 }
 ```

-Dependency definitions will affect how the plugin operates and [how the update process applies updates](../plugin/updates#update-process).
-The installation process will attempt to install any dependencies automatically, however if a plugin is detected in the system without any of its dependencies it will be disabled to prevent system errors.
+Dependency definitions will affect how the plugin operates and [how the update process orders and applies updates](../plugin/updates#update-process).
+The installation process will attempt to install any dependencies automatically, however if a plugin is detected in the system without any of its dependencies, it will be automatically disabled to prevent system errors.

-Dependency definitions can be complex but care should be taken to prevent circular references.
-The dependency graph should always be directed and a circular dependency is considered a design error.
+Care should be taken to ensure that circular dependency references are not made - for example, if the **Acme.Demo** plugin depends on the **Acme.Blog** plugin, the **Acme.Blog** plugins should not also depend on the **Acme.Demo** plugin.

 <a name="extending-twig"></a>
 ## Extending Twig